 We obtained GORDIAN-L placement solutions [37] for some of the test cases in Table IX.
 For each placement solution, we split the placement into four equal-sized clusters and measured the total cut obtained.
 The best cut obtained by either GORDIAN or GORDIAN-L is reported in the table.
-We also compare to the best cut obtained for 100 runs for 4-way implementations of FM, CLIP and LSMC with both FM and CLIP partitioning engines.
-The first column contains min-cut results obtained by ML_F (with R = 1.0 and T = 100, with average cut sizes in parentheses.
-Here, ML_F outperforms ML_C in terms of cuts and runtimes; this may be due to CLIP being relatively ineffective at the top levels of the hierarchy.
+We also compare to the best cut obtained for 100 runs for four-way implementations of FM, CLIP, and LSMC with both FM and CLIP partitioning engines.
+The first column contains min-cut results obtained by ML_F (with R = 1.0 and T = 100), with average cut sizes in parentheses.
+Here, ML_F outperforms ML_C in terms of cuts and run times; this may be due to CLIP being relatively ineffective at the top levels of the hierarchy.
 Table IX illustrates that both the minimum and average cuts obtained by ML_F are better than those obtained by GORDIAN.
-Our multilevel-based quadrisection algorithm has recently been integrated into a top-down hierarchical placement tool
+Our multilevel-based quadrisection algorithm has recently been integrated into a top-down hierarchical placement tool [24].
+The authors of [24] report an average of 14 and 11% wire-length savings versus GORDIAN-L and GORDIAN-L + DOMINO, respectively.

 3GORDIAN finds a bipartitioning by finding the single split that evenly divides the area into a left and right half.
 GORDIAN-L uses a more complicated scheme whereby the ordering is split into five clusters and the system of equations is resolved with new constraints.
 The ordering induced by this second solution is then split into a bipartitioning using the same technique as GORDIAN.